neherlab/covid19_scenarios/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: 📚 Documentation
-about: Find an inaccuracy in the documentation or something missing?
+about: Found an inaccuracy in the documentation or something missing?
 labels: 'scope:documentation'
 ---

 <!---
-Thanks for filing an issue 😄!
+Thanks for filing an issue😄!
 Before you submit, please read the following:

 Search open/closed issues before submitting since someone might have asked the same thing before!
 -->